rabirabirara/tic-tac-toeminal/README.md

 ## How to use

+You'll need an installation of Rust (`cargo`) to build and run this project.

 Just run the executable in the terminal (use `cargo run` or something).
 You can make a move by pressing 1-9 and then Enter.
 You can also quit by pressing 0 instead.

 You will be given a guide board to show you which key places where.
 At present, you can only play against the indomitable AI, which means you will never see the win screen.